dspinellis/latex-advice/README.md

 ```
 % Advantages of model-based development {{{3
 ```
+* Finally, don't spend too much time on formatting.
+  Concentrate on communicating your ideas and on making your document maintainable.
+  Excessive formatting tweaks can be counterproductive: you waste time implementing them and your publisher may find it more difficult to use your document.

 ## Automate the document's build
 Ensure that the document can be built with a single command,